-NHTSA and EPA have identified six technologies that will not be available in the time frame considered under this rulemaking (though electric vehicles are available today).
+NHTSA and EPA have identified six technologies that will not be available in the time frame considered under this rulemaking.
 These technologies while considered were not made available in the CAFE and OMEGA models.
 They are: electric vehicles, camless valve actuation (CVA), lean burn gasoline direct injection (LBDI), homogeneous charge compression ignition (HCCI), and electric assist turbocharging and full series hydraulic hybrids (HHV).
+While electric vehicles are likely become available in small numbers in the near future, the costs for this technology (as estimated by the agencies) are non-competitive with the more conventional technologies listed above.
+Therefore, the OMEGA and Volpe model analysis would preclude their selection, when estimating the costs of the rule.
+Lean Burn direct injection engines are currently available in Europe, however, these vehicles cannot be designed at this time to be both efficient and meet the NOx standards in the United States with the current sulfur levels in the fuels.
+The other technologies listed are still in the research phase of development.
 NHTSA and EPA will continue to monitor the industry and system suppliers for progress on these technologies, and should they become more available, consider them for use in future rulemaking activity.
+More details are described below.